ELISSA-Main/elissa3_wiki/wiki/networking_setup.md

 ## Preparation

 We are currently using the following networking equipment:
-- TP Link 5 Port LAN Switch
+- TP Link 5 Port LAN switch
 - TP Link Portable AC750-WLAN-Router
-- One PC with an Ethernet connection and a Wi-Fi Antenna (Referred to as the HOST)
+- One PC with an Ethernet connection and a Wi-Fi module (Referred to as the HOST)
-- Multiple LAN Cables
+- Multiple LAN cables

-### Setup WI-FI Hotspot
+### Setup Wi-Fi Hotspot

-It sometimes may be necessary for you to create your own Hotspot, which you will connect the portable Router to.
+It sometimes may be necessary for you to create your own hotspot, which you will connect the portable router to.
 This may be the case if your network is strictly guarded via MAC-Address filtering.
-For this to work, you will need a computer (the HOST) already connected to a present Ethernet Network with a Wi-Fi Antenna.
+For this to work, you will need a computer (the HOST) already connected to a present ethernet network with a Wi-Fi antenna.
-We are currently using a Debian based OS but creating a Hotspot should be possible on other operating systems.
+We are currently using a Debian based OS but creating a hotspot should be possible on other operating systems.

-Here's the guide for Debian/Ubuntu Operating Systems:
+Here's the guide for Debian/Ubuntu operating systems:
-1. Open the App Settings
+1. Open the app settings
 2. Locate the section Wi-Fi
 3. Locate the 3 vertical dots on the top of the setting bar.
 4. Select "Turn on Wi-Fi Hotspot"